d6y/richard.dallaway.com/_posts/2017-02-04-timezones.md

 The podcast makes ten points:

 1. Make it fair --- Inevitably someone will be getting up early or working late.
 Don't let it just be one team all the time.
 Share the pain around.
 2. Organize well --- Instead of going from East to West, try organizing from North to South.
-Even though there's great distance, timezones are close.
-If you can, don't overlap remote teams.
-Have the teams work on separate problems, with overlap when convenient.
+I presume this makes sense for larger teams with multiple sites.
+Even though there may be greater distance, timezones are close if you go North/South.
+Related point is to not overlap remote teams (if you can).
+That is, have the teams work on separate problems, with overlap when convenient.
 3. Prioritize overlap time ---  When you have 1 or 2 hours of overlap, prioritize the time together.
 That's the time for meetings, and make it video for bonding.
 4. Talk in one timezone --- This is an item from the Team Agreement episode (42).
 Pick a timezone, and everyone is responsible for converting themselves.
 This minimizes confusion.
 5. Use a shared calendar --- This also helps minimize mistakes with scheduling.